 - 4.2.2 Designated Licensed Business Official and CPO.
-Have a designated licensed business official and State Certified Procurement Officer ("CPO") and provide their CPO certification [Attachment E].
-The COMMISSION shall be notified of all changes to the designated licensed business official or CPO within 30 days. - 4.2.3 Updated and Current Information.
+Have a designated licensed School BusinessOfficial ("SBO") and State Certified Chief Procurement Officer ("CPO") and provide their CPO certification Attachment E. The COMMISSION shall be notified of all changes to the designated licensed business official or CPO within 30 days. - 4.2.3 Updated and Current Information.
 The GOVERNING BODY shall ensure that the Commission is provided with updated and current information within 30 days of the change to any member of the GOVERNING BODY or the School's licensed business official who will be given the responsibility of keeping the financial records.
 The GOVERNING BODY shall resubmit all information required above, revised to reflect the changes in staffing or membership. - 4.2.4 Board of Finance Revocation.
-If at any time, the GOVERNING BODY's qualification as a board of finance is revoked by the COMMISSION, the COMMISSION shall consider whether to commence revocation proceedings to revoke the charter.
-If the COMMISSION decides not to revoke the charter, the GOVERNING BODY shall be required to develop and successfully implement a Corrective Action Plan to address the conditions and causes that raised for consideration the revocation of the board of finance designation. - 4.3 Release of Public School Funds.
+If at any time, the GOVERNING BODY's qualification as a board of finance is revoked by the COMMISSION or the Department, the COMMISSION shall consider whether to commence revocation proceedings to revoke the charter.
+If the COMMISSION decides not to revoke the charter, the GOVERNING BODY shall be required to develop and successfully implement a Corrective Action Plan to address the conditions and causes that raised for consideration the revocation of the board of finance designation. - 4.3 Commencement or Continuation of Operations.

-The GOVERNING BODY acknowledges that the School may not receive State Equalization Guarantee ("SEG") funding until:
+The GOVERNING BODY acknowledges that the School may not receive State Equalization Guarantee ("SEG") funding as determined by the Department unless it is approved for commencement of operations or final contract approval, which requires: